 Given our changing emphasis in principals as “instructional leaders,” the district is replacing the Associate Superintendent structure with eight Instructional Leadership Director (ILD) positions reporting to the Deputy Superintendent.
 Best practice suggests that there should be no more than 15 schools reporting to a single leader.

-Phyllis served as principal of Gilcrease Middle School and 15 years as principal at Penn Elementary School.
-At Penn, she transformed the school from one of the lowest performing elementary schools in the state to one of the highest and earned the Oklahoma Academic Achievement Award in 2008.
-Lovett has also served as an adjunct professor for the School of Education for Northeastern (Oklahoma) State University`s Broken Arrow campus and Langston University`s Tulsa campus.
+Phyllis served as principal of Gilcrease Middle School for two years, and as principal of Penn Elementary School for 15 years.
+During her tenure at Penn, she and her team transformed the school from one of the lowest performing elementary schools in the state to one of the highest performing and earned the Oklahoma Academic Achievement Award in 2008.
+Phyllis has also served as an adjunct professor for the School of Education for Northeastern State University`s Broken Arrow campus and Langston University`s Tulsa campus.

 Prior to becoming an Instructional Leadership Director in 2013, Jessica served as principal at Robertson Elementary, where she maintained the belief that all students can achieve at high levels.
 She conducted daily walk-throughs focused on teacher effectiveness, and has been recognized by the Oklahoma State Department of Education for three years of successful test scores.
 Jessica led Robertson through the process of becoming a community school, and knows what it takes to improve school culture and to move the needle on student achievement.

 Kayla Robinson joined the team at Tulsa Public Schools in 1994 as principal of Marshall Elementary School.
 In her time at Marshall, she led the school toimproved student outcomes and recognition as a community school.
 She took on the role of instructional leadership director in 2013 and oversees a network of twelve elementary principals in schools across the district.